anyoneminion/reactions/readme.md

 **Q: "How do I get the knockback mirror arm's length strat to work?" or "I got killed during knockback mirrors"**

-A: Open the AnyoneCore menu and enable "Knockback Mirror Uptime Strat"
+A: Open the AnyoneCore menu and enable "Knockback Mirror Uptime Strat", alternatively you can enable the "High Ping Mode" setting located in the same spot.

-**Q: "How do I get the assist toggle during Away With Thee to work on e7s?"
+**Q: "How do I get the assist toggle during Away With Thee to work on e7s?"**

 A: Open the AnyoneCore Menu and enable "Disable Assist for Away With Thee"

-**Q: "Where do I find the AnyoneCore menu?"
+**Q: "Where do I find the AnyoneCore menu?"**

 A: Press the MMOMinion menu button, and at the bottom of the FFXIVMinion list, you should see an option named "AnyoneCore".
 Click that and change the settings as you please.

-**Q: "Why don't you do something this way instead of that way?"

-A: Because that's how I made it.
-If you truly believe you have a better idea, then send it to me on Discord.

 **Q: Where do I place the reactions?**

 A: MINIONAPP\Bots\FFXIVMinion64\LuaMods\TensorReactions
 Merge the folders that share their names.

+**Q: Where do I place the AnyoneCore folder?**

+A: Same folder as your reactions.
+The folder setup should looks like this:
+AnyoneCore
+GeneralTriggers
+Logs
+TimelineTriggers

 **Q: How do I download these?**